-Implen nentation status The discrepancy with Assessment item Yes No Description the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and the underlying reasons j protection management strengthen occupatio zero-hazard environm In 2021, there was accidents (0% of the 2021).
-During the past two and hygiene training ent of workers and nal disease prevent nent. as zero incapacities ne total number of years, the Company and education ion to strengthening 1 investing resource ion in order to crea and zero occupati employees at the en- s to te a onal d of Year 2020 2021 Education Training (man-times) 4,572 7,227 Education Training (man-hours) 2,286 3,614 (4) Has the Company established effective career development training plans for its staff?
-(4) The Company has supervisors and stat (common training: security and work sa development adva a comprehensive ff at all levels, inclu- introduction to the or afety education train nced training for g courses, to assist or training programme uding newcomer train environment, informa ing), internal professi the department colleagues to continu ning ation onal and No substantial discrepancy (5) With regard to topics such as customer health and safety, customer privacy, marketing and labeling of products and services, has the Company followed (5) international standa ards for topics such elevant regulations as customer health l labeling of products and No substantial discrepancy
+The discrepancy with Assessment item Yes No Description the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and the underlying reasons culture of occupati onal safety; in addi tion to strengthening g the • • protection manager ment of workers an d investing resource es to strengthen occupation zero-hazard environ tion in order to crea ate a • and zero occupation and ze During the past two and hygiene training has organised fire sa afety Year Education Training (man-times) Education Training (man-hours) 2020 4,572 2,286 2021 7,227 3,614 tra as the Company established effective career development aining plans for its staff?
+(4) 10,339 hours (comminformation security professional develoand supervisory tra f at all levels, including training: introduced and work safety edepment advanced training courses (detaining to assist controller). ing newcomer training training to the environmentation training), into ining for the departible refer to Training to continuously to continuously in the second sec g for nent, ernal ment g for sa With regard to topics such as customer health and afety, customer privacy, marketing and labeling of roducts and services, has the Company followed (5) international standa ards for topics such elevant regulations as customer health I labeling of products and No substantial discrepancy

-• Implementation status The discrepancy with Assessment item Yes No Description the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and the underlying reasons relevant regulations and international standards, and formulated relevant consumer protection policies or customer benefits policies and procedures for appeal? services.
+Implementation status The discrepancy with Assessment item Yes No Description the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and the underlying reasons relevant regulations and international standards, and formulated relevant consumer protection policies or customer benefits policies and procedures for appeal?
 The Company has established new customer processing procedures, customer data processing procedures, etc., to maintain smooth communication channels with customers and accept customer audits.
 In response to customer complaints, properly determine the problem and attribution, and regularly assess customer satisfaction to ensure the best service to customers.
-On the basis of protecting the intellectual property rights of customers, in addition to the confidentiality agreements regulated by brand customers, the company also regularly warns and promotes the importance of confidentiality to relevant R&amp;D personnel (6) Has the Company formulated supplier management policies that require suppliers to follow relevant regulations on environmental protection, occupational safety and health or labor human rights, and their implementation?
+On the basis of protecting the intellectual property rights of customers, in addition to the confidentiality agreements regulated by brand customers, the company also regularly warns and promotes the importance of confidentiality to relevant R&D personnel (6) Has the Company formulated supplier management policies that require suppliers to follow relevant regulations on environmental protection, occupational safety and health or labor human rights, and their implementation?
 (6) The Company has set up a supplier management program.
 The Company's procurement department is responsible for handling supplier management.
 To ensure that the supplier's quality system management and source management of raw materials comply with regulations, the suppliers are also required to comply with relevant local laws and regulations when operating the Company's business.
 We also require suppliers to follow the RBA (Responsible Business Alliance) human rights, environment and ethical code of conduct.
 Establish a good communication mechanism with suppliers, deal with